 Under Ontario law, your principal residence is exempt from seizure if your equity in it is $10,000 or less.
 If your equity is over this amount, the the home could theoretically be taken from you (in practice this does not happen often).

-If a writ has been issued against you, you need to seek the advice and services of a licensed bankruptcy trustee.
+If a writ has been issued against you, you need to seek the advice and services of a licensed insolvency trustee.
 Among the options they will discuss with you are filing for bankruptcy or a consumer proposal.
 Either one will provide immediate relief from most creditors and the legal actions they are taking against you.
 (There are some exceptions to this, such as money owed for child support.)
 In most cases, writs of execution are ended when you are discharged from a bankruptcy.

 At Doyle Salewski, we can help you solve your debt and budgeting crises, using our proven expertise and experience to achieve financial freedom and peace of mind.
 Contact us today for a free consultation, either through our Ottawa headquarters, 613-237-5555, or our fully bilingual Gatineau office, 819-776-7777.
 Email: firstname.lastname@example.org.